humblemat810/socket_ml_orchestrator/README.md

 A simple self shutdown simplehttpd is used to shutdown the worker just in case, using the route /shutdown

+<a id="benchmark"></a>
-# Benchmarking
+# Benchmarking Data

 A random word count test case is made.
 Each word is sent to the worker and a counter has to be returned However, celery convert the results into json and it cannot serialise custom objects.
 So to make the comparison fair, the returned dict is converted into counter before adding.

+using 7 workers on pytaskqml the results are (demo_case3_n_workers.py):
+##
+kiwi 1144
+banana 1169
+cherry 1159
+grape 1185
+orange 1136
+apple 1166,

+no profiler
+grape 1357
+kiwi 1368
+banana 1462
+apple 1409
+cherry 1356
+orange 1417
 Against celery:
-using 7 workers on pytaskqml the results are:
-##
-banana 904
-apple 950
-orange 967
-grape 929
-kiwi 947
-cherry 933

-and using celery results are:
+and using celery results are: (celery_redis_word_count.py, celery_task_create.py)
 ##
 grape 722
 apple 701